Rowlinsons Banner Image

 If the surviving party tries to change the distribution of the estate the law of equity will step in and prevent them from doing so by imposing a constructive trust over the estate to ensure the original terms of the mutual will are upheld.
 This means the other party must carry out the deceased’s intentions as set out in the mutually agreed will.

 Historically, mutual wills were used to prevent a widow from disinheriting children from the first marriage in favour of a new spouse or subsequent children.
-The advantage is you have control over what your spouse does with their estate after you pass away.

 • Donna Eland